uwplse/analytics-data/README.md

 To reproduce the numbers reported for Q1:

 1. `cd raw`
-2. `tar xzf logs.tar.gz`
-3. `python3 ../scripts/q1/cancellation_info.py`
+2. `python3 ../scripts/q1/cancellation_info.py`
 (You'll need to wait a while after this command, while the raw logs are split into sessions.)
-4. Read the output for information about raw cancellation
+3. Read the output for information about raw cancellation
-5. `python3 ../scripts/q1/proof_graphs.py`
+4. `python3 ../scripts/q1/proof_graphs.py`
-6. Read the output for information about cancellations and their replacement commands
+5. Read the output for information about cancellations and their replacement commands
-7. In the `graphs/` directory, you'll find svgs of proof flow graphs.
+6. In the `graphs/` directory, you'll find svgs of proof flow graphs.

 ## Q2